baconjs/bacon.js/README.md

 the given property.
 This is equivalent to `property.sampledBy(stream)`.

 `observable.mapError(f)` maps errors using given function.
-More spedifically, feeds the "error" field of the error event to the function and produces a "Next" event based on the return value.
+More spexifically, feeds the "error" field of the error event to the function and produces a "Next" event based on the return value.
 Function Construction rules apply.
+You can omit the argument to produce a Next event with `undefined` value.

 `observable.mapEnd(f)` Adds an extra Next event just before End.
 The value is created by calling the given function when the source stream ends.
 Instead of a function, a static value can be used.
-You can even omit the argument if
+You can omit the argument to produce a Next event with `undefined` value.

 `observable.filter(f)` filters values using given predicate function.
 Instead of a function, you can use a constant value (true/false) or a